Institute for Promotion of Higher Education

 Sports Science Unit, a program that invites students to undertake a multifaceted study of sports theory and practice

-This sub-major program allows students of the Faculty of Law, Faculty of Economics, Faculty of Business Administration, and Faculty of Humanities and Sciences to study sports.
+The sub-major program allows students of the Faculty of Law, Economics, Business Administration, Humanities and Science, and Contemporary Social Studies to study sports.
 Today, the promotion of sport has come to encompass both government and business.
 In the Sports Science Unit, we have put together a diverse learning program that goes beyond lecture-based courses to encompass exchanges with overseas universities and research institutions, participation and orchestration of local sports and health events, and hosting of sports festivals as part of a community service focus.
 The program serves to prepare students to contribute to society through their involvement with sports.

 Kobe Gakuin College, a special English-language program that seeks to train global professionals

 This special program allows students with a high level of English proficiency who are interested in improving their English skills to do so while studying specialized courses offered by their own faculty.
 First offered during the 2016 academic year, it is part of a university-wide effort to prepare students for careers as global professionals.
 Selected students are offered special courses on topics such as English conversation and TOEIC preparation.
 In addition to offering special language courses, a special program has also been implemented at the State University of New York at Fredonia in the U.S. from AY2018, so that students can learn the wide-ranging knowledge that will allow students to pursue careers as global professionals, the College plans to offer a special study abroad program in the future.